photo of stethoscope on pride flag

 Most healthy individuals who are not in a high risk group will recover from the flu within a week.
 Since most healthy individuals with the flu will recover uneventfully, there are no recommendations for testing or treatment in these groups.
 Testing and treatment of healthy individuals can be considered on an individualized basis (e.g. testing and/or treatment of healthcare workers or caregivers should be considered to prevent spread of influenza to the vulnerable population they serve).

-Antiviral Medication (Neuraminidase Inhibitors - Oseltamivir, Zanamivir, Peramivir) – if initiated within 1-1.5 days of symptom onset, antiviral medications are moderately effective at reducing the severity and duration of influenza infections.
+Antiviral Medication – if initiated within 1-1.5 days of symptom onset, antiviral medications are moderately effective at reducing the severity and duration of influenza infections.
 While there is little to no benefit if the treatment is initiated after 48 hours from symptom onset in healthy individuals, there is evidence to suggest that antiviral therapy may decrease complications from the flu in individuals in high risk groups (see above).
 Therefore, most experts recommend antiviral therapy at any point in the illness for individuals with: (1) influenza requiring hospitalization (2) complicated, severe influenza infection (3) high risk (see high risk groups above) for influenza complications.

 Analgesics/Antipyretics – Acetaminophen or other nonsteroidal anti-inflammatory medications can be used to treat fever, headache, sore throat, and muscle aches associated with the flu.
 Salicylates (Aspirin) should be avoided in children below age 18 due to its association with Reye Syndrome.